Senzatela helps Rockies avoid sweep, beat Dodgers 6-3

 Josh Fuentes powered the offense by driving in three runs.
 He had a two-run single in the fourth and another RBI single in the sixth as part of a three-run inning that made it 5-0.

+“It’s awesome to play every day and it’s awesome to help the team win,” said Fuentes, who’s hitting .348.

 Tony Gonsolin (1-2) struck out a career-best 10, including the first six he faced, over five innings.
 He gave up three hits — all singles in the fourth.

-In seven starts this season, the bearded Gonsolin has held the opposition to a .156 batting average.
+For some advice on pitching at Coors Field, Gonsolin turned to three-time NL Cy Young Award winner Clayton Kershaw.

+“Basically said, ‘Aim lower.
+Trust your stuff.
+If you still throw a good pitch, it’s going to be good here as it would be in Dodger Stadium or wherever,'” Gonsolin recounted.
+“That’s what the mindset was.”

 Senzatela added a curve and a changeup to his fastball and slider, which has made him that much trickier to figure out.